Bragg helps New Mexico hold off Montana 72-63

 Sayeed Pridgett totaled 25 points and 10 rebounds and Josh Vasquez scored 16 for the Grizzlies (3-5).

-Bragg hit four straight foul shots in the midst of a 7-0 New Mexico run that put the Lobos up for good at 56-50 with six minutes remaining.
+Bragg hit four straight foul shots and had a big block in the midst of a 7-0 New Mexico run that put the Lobos up for good at 56-50 with six minutes remaining.

+“It’s just me bringing energy to the team, doing the hard things,” he said.
+“Picking up the guys and bringing my energy.”

 And minutes later as Montana tried to hang around, Bragg hit three consecutive buckets from the interior.
 The last of those left New Mexico up 64-58 with 3:24 left.